garrettsvance/startup/README.md

   - based off the measurements given, you are told if your chemicals are in balance, or what they stand in need of

 ## Service Deliverable
-* for this deliverable I created an HTTP service to host my frontend and provid ebackend endpoints
+For this deliverable I created an HTTP service to host my frontend and provid ebackend endpoints

 - Node.js/Express HTTP service
-  - completed
+  - Completed
 - Statis Middleware for frontend
-  - completed
+  - Completed
 - Calls to third party endpoints
-  - completed
+  - Completed
 - Backend Service Endpoints
   - Placeholders for both user login and ratings on products
 - Frontend calls service endpoints
   - Completed with fetch function

 ## DB Deliverable
-* For this deliverable I stored and retrieved data from MongoDB.
+For this deliverable I stored and retrieved data from MongoDB.

 - MongoDB Atlas database created
   - completed